venkatesh-jacke/SBSPS-Challenge-5230-Super-Predictor-of-Indian-Premier-League-IPL-/README.md

 11. List of teams which have won matches by most runs cumulatively
 </div>

-## We did Exploratory Analysis on [Indian Premier League Dataset](https://github.com/smartinternz02/SBSPS-Challenge-5230-Super-Predictor-of-Indian-Premier-League-IPL-/blob/master/matches-DATASET.csv), and extracted the important features from it.
+## We did Exploratory Data Analysis on [Indian Premier League Dataset](https://github.com/smartinternz02/SBSPS-Challenge-5230-Super-Predictor-of-Indian-Premier-League-IPL-/blob/master/matches-DATASET.csv), and extracted the important features from it.

 # Using this extracted data file, we visualized the features and created a [Dashboard](https://github.com/smartinternz02/SBSPS-Challenge-5230-Super-Predictor-of-Indian-Premier-League-IPL-/blob/master/Dashboard.pdf)
 <object data="Dashboard.pdf" type="application/pdf" width="700px" height="700px">